gmelika/slate/source/index.html.md

 }
 ```

 This api call will initiate the sell transaction by providing a deposit address for the user to transfer bitcoins to.
-Once the funds are available,
+Once the bitcoin is transfered and confirmed,
-and confirmed, the partner needs to call the [confirm sell](#confirm-sell) api to complete the sell transaction.
+the funds will be delivered to the `payment_method_id` specified.

 ### HTTP Request

-`POST https://api.sfox.com/v2/partner/<partner name>/transaction/<transaction id>`
+`POST https://api.staging.sfox.com/v2/partner/<partner name>/transaction/<transaction id>`

 ### Request Parameters

 Parameter | Description
 --------- | -----------
-action | this is always `sell`
 destination.type | the type of destination to receive the funds.
-One of: payment_method, or address
+For a sell transaction this has to be `payment_method`
 destination.payment_method_id | the payment method id to receive the funds from a bitcoin sale
-currency | the crypto-currency the user is selling
+quote_id | the quote_id which is the basis of this transaction

 ### Response Fields